- Flower Meanings

 Also known as Peruvian lilies, alstroemeria are both beautiful and versatile.
 They're also one of the best flowers to say I love you.
 In the Victorian era, they were the symbol of devotion.
 If you want to express your commitment to her as well as your love, a bouquet of alstroemeria is a beautiful way to say "I love you and I am devoted to you."
-Pair this flower with red roses for that extra meaningful touch.
+Pair this flower with red roses for that extra meaningful touch, or send them alone as flowers that express love.

 In Victorian Times, baby's breath symbolized everlasting love.
 That's why these are known as flowers that mean I will love you forever.
 That's also why you always and forever see roses with baby's breath.
 What is a more beautiful way to "I love you forever" than with these delicate and lovely tiny blooms?
 Better yet--send her a baby's breath corsage before a special evening of romance.

 Let's face it--this list would not be complete without the inclusion of red roses, the defining floral symbol of romantic love.
 With the most traditional flower delivery you can send these beautiful flowers to show love any time that you feel inspired to do so.
 In Victorian times, it is believed that the deeper the passion you feel for your loved one, the deeper the color the rose should be.
 This makes red roses the ultimate symbol of passionate, romantic love.
 This I love you flower melts hearts, grows affection and touches the very soul.

 For more flower bouquets that help you express your love, browse our Romantic Flower Bouquets section.